The difference between eCommerce and eBusiness is essential to understand if you want to be up to date with the current global business trends.

-The Importance of Digital Business
+The Importance of Online Business

 What Is the Difference Between a Business Model and an eBusiness Model?

 As the Internet engulfs every aspect of our lives, terms like eTail have become popular; this is the selling of retail products and services over the Internet.
 Other ones like eCommerce and eBusiness are more popular.
 These two terms are often used interchangeably as if they were the same.
-In practical terms, they are two different concepts, and understanding the difference between them can be beneficial to how you run your company.
+However, in practical terms, they are two different concepts, and understanding the difference between them can be beneficial to how you run your company.

 The Difference Between eCommerce and eBusiness

-In short, eCommerce refers to online commercial transactions, while eBusiness refers to all sorts of online businesses. eCommerce is included within the scope of eBusiness.
+In short, eCommerce refers to online transactions, while eBusiness refers to all sorts of online businesses. eCommerce is included within the scope of eBusiness.

 The Four Main Types of eBusiness Models